Reconciling the old with the new

 Tithing contracts are the in thing

 Recently someone on a social media forum mentioned a church where members had to sign a tithing contract.
-This is obviously the latest method that pastors use to attempt to force congregants to give 10%, II Corinthians 7:9 says we are to give as we each have proposed in our own hearts and not out of compulsion.
+This is obviously the latest method that pastors use to attempt to force congregants to give at least 10%, II Corinthians 7:9 says we are to give as we each have proposed in our own hearts and not out of compulsion.
 Unfortunately, a growing number of ministries are using manipulative methods to intimidate His sheep and extract that dime, Tithing was an Old Testament practice that involved produce from gardens that the Israelites grew.
-The chosen people were required by the Lord to give 10% to the priests whose duty was to minister to the Lord; There is no commandment that tithing changed from produce to money and no New Testament commandment that modern-day believers in Christ are supposed to give 10% of their income to a local church.
+The chosen people were required by the Lord to give 10% to the priests whose duty was to minister to the Lord.
+The priests cared for the temple and had no way to earn another living so the people took care of them.
+There is no commandment that tithing changed from produce to money but as mentioned above our method of earning a living has evolved from the crops in the ground to receiving a paycheck or direct deposit.
+Tithing should be a free will choice and not done by force.
 Signing a contract implies that it is legal, binding, and you are obligated to fulfill it.
-This is no different than paying a car note or mortgage to a bank.
+Giving a tithe because you signed a contract is not giving as you have purposed in your heart.
+A contractual obligation is no different than paying a car note or mortgage to a bank and not being a cheerful giver.
 Please click on the links to read more about tithing contracts.

 - 5 Reasons to Say No to a Church Membership Covenant

 Jesus said never to swear an oath.
 But many churches require members to sign a membership agreement or church covenant.
 Here's why you should not sign such a contract.